What is a computer?

 To learn more, visit the links below:

-Or, get started in our online coding courses for kids and teens.
+Check out our many different online coding courses for kids and teens.